NSHipster/articles/2019-05-20-swift-format.md

 #### Installation

-Install using homebrew:
+You can install using [Homebrew](https://brew.sh) with the following command:
 ```terminal
 $ brew install swift-format
 ```

-You may also clone and build yourself over at https://github.com/apple/swift-format.
+Alternatively, you can clone its [source repository](https://github.com/apple/swift-format) and build it yourself. https://github.com/apple/swift-format.

 #### Usage